icgc-argo/argo-docs/README.md

 Documentation is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and can be found in [/docs](docs).

-The website, including the docusaurus library, custom pages and components, and all styling is kept in [/website](website).
+The website, including the Docusaurus library, custom pages and components, and all styling is kept in [/website](website).

 ## Dependencies